megandieudonne/CyborgCuntGlitch/README.md

 Cyberspace, Internet, Body, Post- Transhumanism, Cyberfeminism, Manifesto, Cyborg, Cunt, Glitch.</p>

 <h2>Care</h2>
 <p>To keep things tidy, folders are organised alphabetically by First Name, Last Name.
-File types are mostly: .md, .pdf, .jpg, .png and are named by Title, (Year).</p>

-<p>Some folders contain a markdown file named "Link List".
+File types are mostly: .md, .pdf, .jpg, .png and are named by Title, then (Year).
+Some folders contain a markdown file named "Link List".
 This is a directory of hyperlinks that navigate to another location, usually relating to the primary folder.</p>

 <p>This repository is always in-progress and fully accessible.</p>